 Longitudinals are to be supported by transverse web frames, transverse bulkheads or other transverse structure.
 For craft over 61 m in length, or on craft where the longitudinals need to be included in the offered longitudinal strength calculation to meet the requirements in 2.1.1 of this Part, the longitudinals are to be continuous in way of transverse supporting members, including transverse bulkheads.
 All other craft may have longitudinals intercostal to the transverse bulkheads provided that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Part and 2.5.1(a)(ii) of this Chapter.
-Craft that are under 30.5 m in length, and where the longitudinals do not need to be included in the offered longitudinal strength calculation to meet the requirements in 2.1.1 of this Chapter, may have longitudinal strength calculation to the transverse supporting members and bulkheads providing that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Part and 2.5.1(a)(ii) of this Part and 2.5.1(a)(ii) of this Part and end fixity are maintained in accordance with 1.2.3(e) of this Chapter, may have longitudinal strength calculation to meet the requirements in 2.1.1 of this Chapter, may have longitudinal stiffeners that are intercostal to the transverse supporting members and bulkheads providing that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Part and 2.5.1(a)(ii) of this Chapter.
+Craft that are under 30.5 m in length, and where the longitudinals do not need to be included in the offered longitudinal strength calculation to meet the requirements in 2.1.1 of this Chapter, may have longitudinal strength calculation to meet the requirements in 2.1.1 of this Chapter, may have longitudinal strength calculation to the transverse supporting members and bulkheads providing that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Chapter, and bulkheads providing that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Chapter, may have longitudinal stiffeners that are intercostal to the transverse supporting members and bulkheads providing that continuity of strength and end fixity are maintained in accordance with 1.2.3(e) of this Part and 2.5.1(a)(ii) of this Chapter.
 For craft with transverse framing, deck and bottom girders are to be provided.
 Girders may be intercostal at transverse bulkheads provided continuity of strength is maintained and end fixity is provided in accordance with 1.2.3(e) of this Part and 2.5.1(a)(ii) of this Chapter.